zachpmanson/notes/notes/Archive/Problems/Next.js with tRPC and Layouts.md

 So  `ReactElement`  can be cast to `ReactNode`, but not the other way around.

-There is an lovely simple fix.
+There is a simple fix.
 If you move the get layout call inside another React component, it will go back to being a `ReactElement`.

 ```ts
 type AppPropsWithLayout = AppProps & {